fcaliquaglia/reanalysis_thaao_iwv/README.md

 - 10.24381/cds.e2161bac
 - https://cds.climate.copernicus.eu/datasets/reanalysis-era5-land?tab=overview

+> [!NOTE]
-(from the official website) ERA5-Land is a reanalysis dataset providing a consistent view of the evolution of land variables over several decades at an enhanced resolution compared to ERA5.
+>(from the official website) ERA5-Land is a reanalysis dataset providing a consistent view of the evolution of land variables over several decades at an enhanced resolution compared to ERA5.
 ERA5-Land has been produced by replaying the land component of the ECMWF ERA5 climate reanalysis.
 Reanalysis combines model data with observations from across the world into a globally complete and consistent dataset using the laws of physics.
 Reanalysis produces data that goes several decades back in time, providing an accurate description of the climate of the past.

-ERA5-Land uses as input to control the simulated land fields ERA5 atmospheric variables, such as air temperature and air humidity.
+>ERA5-Land uses as input to control the simulated land fields ERA5 atmospheric variables, such as air temperature and air humidity.
 This is called the atmospheric forcing.
 Without the constraint of the atmospheric forcing, the model-based estimates can rapidly deviate from reality.
 Therefore, while observations are not directly used in the production of ERA5-Land, they have an indirect influence through the atmospheric forcing used to run the simulation.